Need for securing your website

 - Change the default database prefix “wp_“

 WordPress uses PHP to access the database.
-All site content like pages, posts, comments, etc is stored in the WordPress database.
+All site content like pages, posts, comments, etc are stored in the WordPress database.
 You can change the database table prefix during WordPress installation.
 This information is stored in the wp-config.php file.

 As a general, it is always a good practice to change all default access values and credentials to unique strings made known only to those that need to know, such that no third party can take a blind guess and easily figure it out.